PedroMDuarte/thesis-hubbard/README.md

 Here I present code to develop the solutions for treatments of the Hubbard model, inluding:

-### $t=0$  single-site approximation
+### t=0,  single-site approximation
 ### exact diagonalization for a 1x2 lattice
 ### exact diagonalization for a 2x2 lattice

 Both of the exact diagonalization codes assume half-filling and an equal number of spin up and spin down particles.
-The 2x2 code can be generalized for 3D lattices of arbitrary sites $l\times m \times n$, however not a lot of testing has been performed for systems above $1\times 2 \times 2$.
+The 2x2 code can be generalized for 3D lattices of arbitrary sites lxmxn, however not a lot of testing has been performed for systems above 1x2x2.

 ## Contributors